 In 1931, in France, Irene and Frederic Joliot-Curie intrigued by these results try to understand the nature of this radiation and discover that it has the property to set atomic nuclei and particularly protons in motion...
-They assume that this could be a Compton effect (*) between a gamma which they consider to have an energy of about 50 million electron volts (a very high energy for the time) and hydrogen.
+They assume that this could be a Compton effect between a gamma which they consider to have an energy of about 50 million electron volts (a very high energy for the time) and hydrogen.
 In the case of a proton, the kinematics of the collision is such that the photon must have such a high energy for communicating a kick to protons such as the one observed by Frederic and Irene Joliot-Curie.
 In the 1930s, there was not known sources of gamma of 50 million electron volts (Typically, the energies of gamma emitted by the nuclei are less than one million electron volts)

 In 1932, once published these results, J. Chadwick in England made a test confirming those results and went further.
 By accurately measuring the energy of the ejected nuclei, he could say that the "ultra penetrating radiation" cannot be a gamma ray, of high energy, but must be composed of particle of mass 1 and of electric charge 0: this is the neutron.

 All three teams had worked with the devices they have developped, but also with their own knowledge and wereimmersed in the tradition of their laboratories.
 It is not surprising that it was in the Cambridge laboratory, led by Rutherford, that the neutron was discovered.
 Chadwick had well remembered that Rutherford, indeed, had put forward a 13-year-old hypothesis of neutral particle about as heavy as a proton (In the 1920s, it was assumed that the nucleus was composed of protons accompanied by some electrons compensating some of the positive electric charges).